cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 a KDF for the remainder of HPKE, and {{domain-separation}} for the rationale of the labels.

-For the variants of DHKEM defined in this document, Ndh is equal to Npk, and Nzz is equal to the output length of the hash function underlying the KDF.
+For the variants of DHKEM defined in this document, the size Ndh of the Diffie-Hellman shared secret is equal to Npk, and the size Nzz of the KEM shared secret is equal to the output length of the hash function underlying the KDF.

 The GenerateKeyPair, Marshal, and Unmarshal functions are the same as for the underlying DH group.
 The Marshal functions for the